smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/2019_Plans.md

   Tasks:

   * Modify front end to support new D3 graphs and the covariate loss report;
-  * Create a new REST middleware service *getHomegeneity* to return the rif40_homegeneity data for the study with parameters: username and studyID.
+  * Create a new REST middleware service *getHomogeneity* to return the rif40_homegeneity data for the study with parameters: username and studyID.
 I to 3 JSON records expected containing:
     * genders
     * homogeneity_dof